huuxxx/LandmarkRemark/README.md

 The API contains catch blocks for errors, but they are not logged or visualised.

-There is no mapping implemented into the GetNotes() API method.
+There is no mapping implemented into the GetNotes() API method results from the DB.
 I would utilise AutoMapper https://automapper.org/

 # Tools Used